Fertility 3 min read 28 March 2026 43 views

 • Sugar-heavy ice creams

-These unhealthy fats can increase inflammation and contribute to weight gain, both of which can make PCOS symptoms worse.
+These unhealthy fats can increase inflammation and contribute to weight gain, both of which can make PCOS symptoms worse.,Examples:,

 • Saturated Fats: Red and processed meats